Alluxio/alluxio/docs/en/contributor/Building-Alluxio-From-Source.md

 You should be able to see the result `Passed the test!`

-You can also stop the system by using:
+You can stop the local Alluxio system by using:

 ```bash
 $ ./bin/alluxio-stop.sh local